cataon03/Cursed-Cove/README.md

 # Cursed Cove

 ## Premise of the Game
-* Oh no!
+Oh no!
 Skeletons have stolen your precious parrot: Captain Squawkers!
 You must defeat the skeletons on Blazebeard's Isle and Frostbite Bay to rescue your feathery friend.

 ## How to Play
-* click to attack, WASD for movement
+Click to attack, WASD for movement

 ## Assets and Licensing Info
 * https://isavii.itch.io/ice-cave-tileset-32x32: